Describe the basic physiology of energy metabolism

 Total amount of credit is specified with each individual recording.

-Director, Critical Care Nutrition; Associate Medical Director, Medical and Surgical ICU; Director of Quality and Outcomes,
+Director, Critical Care Nutrition; Associate Medical Director, Medical and Surgical ICU; Director of Quality Outcomes, Pediatric Critical Care,

 Boston Children’s Hospital, Boston, MA